Spherical functions of symmetric forms and a conjecture of Hironaka: Analysis of the Hecke module structure

 We have

 as well as

 Now the claim follows by induction on $r$ as

 \end{proof} \begin{remark} It is not a priori clear how the above map $\mathrm{Sat}^{1/2}$ in the case $R=\C$ is related to Hironaka's spherical transform of \cite[Theorem 2]{HironakaHerm}.
-It would be interesting to compare them.
-For example, in the case $r=2,$ we can see by the proof of \cite[\S1, Theorem 4]{Hironaka2} that, up to normalization, Hironaka's transform $F\colon\mathcal{S}(X/K,\C)\rightiso\C[q_0^{\pm z_1},q_0^{\pm z_2}]$ agrees with $\mathrm{Sat}^{1/2}$ under the identification $\nu_i\mapsto \sqrt{-1}\cdot q_0^{z_i}.$\footnote{We note that our $q_0$ corresponds to ``$q$'' in Hironaka's notation.
+In the case $r=2,$ we can explicitly see by the proof of \cite[\S1, Theorem 4]{Hironaka2} that, up to normalization, Hironaka's transform $F\colon\mathcal{S}(X/K,\C)\rightiso\C[q_0^{\pm z_1},q_0^{\pm z_2}]$ agrees with $\mathrm{Sat}^{1/2}$ under the identification $\nu_i\mapsto \sqrt{-1}\cdot q_0^{z_i}.$\footnote{We note that our $q_0$ corresponds to ``$q$'' in Hironaka's notation.
 Moreover, our usage of $z_i$ above is following the notation in \cite{HironakaHerm}.
-We note, however, that in \cite{Hironaka2} the ``$z_i$'' denote half of the previous ones.} \end{remark}
+We note, however, that in \cite{Hironaka2} the ``$z_i$'' denote half of the previous ones.} In general, it should be possible to prove that they agree by reproving the inverse Satake transform \Cref{InvSat} from Hironaka's work. \end{remark}